The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 Best Latin

-Anuel AA feat.
-Daddy Yankee, Ozuna, Karol G and J Balvin: “China”
+Anuel AA featuring Daddy Yankee, Ozuna, Karol G and J Balvin: “China”

 Bad Bunny: “Yo Perreo Sola”

-Black Eyed Peas feat.
-Ozuna and J. Rey Soul: “Mamacita”
+Black Eyed Peas featuring Ozuna and J. Rey Soul: “Mamacita”

 J Balvin: “Amarillo”

-Karol G feat.
-Nicki Minaj: “Tusa”
+Karol G featuring Nicki Minaj: “Tusa”

-Maluma feat.
-J Balvin: “Qué Pena” — winner
+Maluma featuring J Balvin: “Qué Pena” — winner

 Song of the Year